Cranford High School: Athletics

-The boys track team won the spring track state championship in Group III in 1932, won the Group II title in 1934-1936, 1946 and 1953.
+The boys' track team won the spring / outdoor track state championship in Group III in 1932, won the Group II title in 1934–1936, 1946 and 1953.

-The boys basketball team won the Group II state championship in 1936 (defeating runner-up Merchantville High School in the tournament final) and won the Group III title in 2002 (vs. Penns Grove High School).
-Down by six points at the half, the 1936 team rallied to win the Group II state title with a 36-33 win against Merchantville in the championship game played at Rutgers University.
+The boys' basketball team won the Group II state championship in 1936 (defeating runner-up Merchantville High School in the tournament final) and won the Group III title in 2002 (vs. Penns Grove High School).
+Down by six points at the half, the 1936 team rallied to win the Group II state title with a 36–33 win against Merchantville in the championship game played at Rutgers University.

 Cranford's football team was undefeated in 1957, won the North II Group III state championship, and was ranked eighth in the state behind seven Group IV schools.
 The Blue-and-Gold eleven shared the sectional title with the former Clifford Scott High School of East Orange in 1952.
 In the playoff era, the team won the North II Group III state sectional championship in 2011 and 2015.
 Cranford won the North II Group III state sectional championship in 2011 defeating Parsippany Hills High School by a score of 27–0, finishing the season with a 10–1 record, its only loss coming to Summit High School.
-The 2015 team won the program's second North II Group III playoff title with a 50-23 win against Chatham High School in the tournament final, finishing the season with 12-0 record.
-Cranford High School football has been led by coach Erik Rosenmeier since 2004.
+The 2015 team won the program's second North II Group III playoff title with a 50–23 win against Chatham High School in the tournament final, finishing the season with 12–0 record.
+Since 2005, Cranford High School football has been led by coach Erik Rosenmeier, who played in the NFL for the Buffalo Bills.